Drain Flush Mercedes-Benz Coolant Antifreeze

 Can I put water in the Mercedes-Benz cooling system?

-Using tap water is not recommended.
-You should use distilled water and engine coolant.
-Or use a pre-mixed engine coolant.
+It is not recommended to use tap water.
+Instead, you should use distilled water and engine coolant or a pre-mixed engine coolant.

 What color is Mercedes-Benz coolant?